MarkRyuo/SalesInventoryManagementSystem_SIMS/README.md

     v1.3
         Add Pages: (Product, Reports, Accounts)
-        Create index.js inside of pages to create a 1 line import for App.js
+        Create index.js inside of pages to create a 1 line import for App.jsx

     v1.2
         Complete Design of Login